dongyangli-del/EEG_Image_decode/README.md

 ## Acknowledge

-1.Here we provide our THING-EEG dataset cited in the paper:</br>"[A large and rich EEG dataset for modeling human visual object recognition](https://www.sciencedirect.com/science/article/pii/S1053811922008758?via%3Dihub)]".</br>
-Alessandro T. Gifford, Kshitij Dwivedi, Gemma Roig, Radoslaw M. Cichy.

-2.Another used THINGS-MEG data set provides a reference:</br>"[THINGS-data, a multimodal collection of large-scale datasets for investigating object representations in human brain and behavior.](https://elifesciences.org/articles/82580.pdf)".</br> Hebart, Martin N., Oliver Contier, Lina Teichmann, Adam H. Rockter, Charles Y. Zheng, Alexis Kidder, Anna Corriveau, Maryam Vaziri-Pashkam, and Chris I. Baker.

-3.Thanks to Y Song et al. for their contribution in data set preprocessing and neural network structure, we refer to their work:</br>"[Decoding Natural Images from EEG for Object Recognition](https://arxiv.org/pdf/2308.13234.pdf)".</br> Yonghao Song, Bingchuan Liu, Xiang Li, Nanlin Shi, Yijun Wang, and Xiaorong Gao.
+1.Thanks to Y Song et al. for their contribution in data set preprocessing and neural network structure, we refer to their work:</br>"[Decoding Natural Images from EEG for Object Recognition](https://arxiv.org/pdf/2308.13234.pdf)".</br> Yonghao Song, Bingchuan Liu, Xiang Li, Nanlin Shi, Yijun Wang, and Xiaorong Gao.

-4.We also thank the authors of [SDRecon](https://github.com/yu-takagi/StableDiffusionReconstruction) for providing the codes and the results.
+2.We also thank the authors of [SDRecon](https://github.com/yu-takagi/StableDiffusionReconstruction) for providing the codes and the results.
 Some parts of the training script are based on [MindEye](https://medarc-ai.github.io/mindeye/).
 Thanks for the awesome research works.

+3.Here we provide our THING-EEG dataset cited in the paper:</br>"[A large and rich EEG dataset for modeling human visual object recognition](https://www.sciencedirect.com/science/article/pii/S1053811922008758?via%3Dihub)".</br>
+Alessandro T. Gifford, Kshitij Dwivedi, Gemma Roig, Radoslaw M. Cichy.

+4.Another used THINGS-MEG data set provides a reference:</br>"[THINGS-data, a multimodal collection of large-scale datasets for investigating object representations in human brain and behavior.](https://elifesciences.org/articles/82580.pdf)".</br> Hebart, Martin N., Oliver Contier, Lina Teichmann, Adam H. Rockter, Charles Y. Zheng, Alexis Kidder, Anna Corriveau, Maryam Vaziri-Pashkam, and Chris I. Baker.

 ## Citation